AlexLeoTz/tacit/README.md

 ### Real-World Example: Solving "AI Amnesia" in Practice

-Imagine starting a **fresh, blank chat session** (zero chat history, zero vector database setup) and asking your AI coding agent:
+Imagine starting a **fresh, blank chat session** (zero chat history) and asking your coding harness:
 > *"Why did we remove the SPA navigation for staff login?"*

 Without PMC, the agent is blind.
 With PMC, the agent automatically executes the following tools under the hood to resolve the answer in seconds: